 /cars

 .
-Make the home page, from /
+Make the home page, at /

 , list the